“Learn from yesterday, live for today, hope for tomorrow.”

 Sources of Strength is a best practice youth suicide prevention program designed to harness the power of peer social networks to change unhealthy norms and culture, ultimately preventing suicide, bullying, and substance abuse.
 The mission of Sources of Strength is to prevent suicide by increasing help seeking behaviors and promoting connections between peers and caring adults.

-Sources of Strength has been implemented in our local High School, and will soon be implemented in the Middle School.
+Sources of Strength has been implemented in our local High School and Middle School.
 The program helps our youth identify their strengths and how they can use those strengths through hard times.
 Our students are doing a great job of sharing messages of hope, help and strength!

 ADVERSE CHILDHOOD EXPERIENCES (ACES)